GeorgeBatch/arch-pre-training/README.md

 [README_ARCH.md](README_ARCH.md) describes what I did to reproduce the models from "Multiple Instance Captioning: Learning Representations From Histopathology Textbooks and Articles".
 I used a lot of the existing code from the [VirTex](https://github.com/kdexd/virtex) GitHub Repository and extended their codebase to accommodate for the changed nature of the dataset and annotations.

-[README_ARCH_DATA.md](README_ARCH_DATA.md) outlines the contents of the ARCH dataset available on the web and how it differs from the version described in the paper.
+[README_ARCH_DATA.md](README_ARCH_DATA.md) describes the contents of the ARCH dataset available on the web and how it differs from the version described in the paper.

 ### Acknowledgments